-Ashley Playford-Browne, a well-known industry specialist in wide format and textiles, has been named as the new Large Format Print and Textile Sales Manager at Durst Oceania.
+Ashley Playford-Browne, a well-known industry specialist in wide format and textiles, was been named as the new Large Format Print and Textile Sales Manager at Durst Oceania in May 2021.

 Durst Oceania managing director Matt Ashman told Sprinter Playford-Browne’s appointment is the next step in the Italian print manufacturer’s strategy to further strengthen its foothold in Oceania.